London College of Communication has a range of inspiring collections covering typography, printing, book arts and zines.

 The collection is an off-shoot of the Printing Historical Collection and currently contains over 3000 zines and fanzines.
 The collection contains zines primarily created within the 21st century although the oldest

 zine in the collection dates back to the late 1970s.
 The zines are varied in topic, style and format.
 They cover art, music, photography, politics, personal stories and are A4 and A5, colour and black and white; handmade and printed.
 The collection continues to be added to.
-The LCC Library Zine Collection has a Facebook page available on the Facebook Zine Collection.
+See the LCC Library Zine blog.